software-mansion-labs/expo-brownfield-target/README.md

 ## Motivation

-Brownfield approach enables integrating React Native apps into native Android and iOS projects, but setting it up, especially in Expo projects using Continuous Native Generation is a manual, repetitive and pretty complex task.
+Brownfield approach enables integrating React Native apps into native Android and iOS projects, but setting it up, especially in Expo projects using Continuous Native Generation is a manual, repetitive, and pretty complex task.

-This library aims to fully automate and simplifiy brownfield setup by including a config plugin that configures your project on every prebuild, built-in APIs for common functionalities and CLI which builds the brownfield artifacts.
+This library aims to fully automate and simplify brownfield setup by including a config plugin that configures your project on every prebuild, built-in APIs for common use cases and CLI which builds the brownfield artifacts.

-Such setup of brownfield allows for easy publishing to Maven, as XCFramework or using Swift Packag Manager which enables e.g. simple and more independent cooperation of native and RN teams.
+Such setup of brownfield allows for easy publishing to Maven, as XCFramework or using Swift Package Manager which enables e.g. simple and more independent cooperation of native and RN teams.

 <a name="features"></a>